publius-github/ci-cd/README.md

 > **What should be done in future:**<br/>
 >
 > ***Case_1*** (Dinamic jenkins agent) <br/>
-> 0. Grep ECR images and paste to terraform-ecr
+> 0. Create ECR in terraform, and comment it
-> 1. mysql server at jenkins master
-> 2. terraform ebs master
-> 3. configure database/user
-> 4. sonar-runner master
-> 5. sonar.properties
-> 6. dinamic sonar
 > 7. grep subnet ID after creating -> config.xml
 > 8. find the way to provide ec2 private key properly
 > 9. sonar pipeline
 > 10. sonar logs to s3 <br/>
 >
 > ***Case_2*** (Fargate) <br/>
-> 1. Find the way to provide details in ./terraform-ecs
+> 1. Troubleshout deploy step